jeremykohn/rid-covid/README.md

 A list of software projects, datasets, and other publicly available resources for diagnosing COVID-19 based on clinical images such as X-rays and CT scans.

 For now, the goal is to help people find what already exists.
-Eventually this effort may develop into a project to create new diagnostic tools suitable for clinical use.
+Eventually this effort may develop into a project to produce new diagnostic tools suitable for clinical use.

 ## Software Projects and Tutorials